dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  TCGen

    TC_GEN_FCST_GENESIS_VMAX_THRESH
-     Specify the value of fcst_genesis {vmax_thresh} in the MET configuration file.
+     Specify the value of fcst_genesis.vmax_thresh in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_FCST_GENESIS_MSLP_THRESH
-     Specify the value of fcst_genesis {mslp_thresh} in the MET configuration file.
+     Specify the value of fcst_genesis.mslp_thresh in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_BEST_GENESIS_TECHNIQUE
-     Specify the value of best_genesis {technique} in the MET configuration file.
+     Specify the value of best_genesis.technique in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_BEST_GENESIS_CATEGORY
-     Specify the value of best_genesis {category} in the MET configuration file.
+     Specify the value of best_genesis.category in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_BEST_GENESIS_VMAX_THRESH
-     Specify the value of best_genesis {vmax_thresh} in the MET configuration file.
+     Specify the value of best_genesis.vmax_thresh in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_BEST_GENESIS_MSLP_THRESH
-     Specify the value of best_genesis {mslp_thresh} in the MET configuration file.
+     Specify the value of best_genesis.mslp_thresh in the MET configuration file.

      | *Used by:*  TCGen